icarus-sim/icarus-sim.github.io/index.md

  * In this ([pdf](https://lorenzosaino.github.io/publications/icarus-simutools14.pdf), [slides](https://lorenzosaino.github.io/publications/icarus-simutools14-slides.pdf)),
-   which describes the overall architecture of the Icarus simulator, the motivations for its design, the models implemented and shows some snippets of codes on how to use the modelling tools.
+   which describes the overall architecture of the Icarus simulator, the motivations for its design, the models implemented and shows some snippets of codes on how to use the modeling tools.
  * In the [API reference](http://icarus-sim.github.io/doc/), which documents all packages, modules, classes, methods and functions included in the Icarus simulator.
  * In the [source code](https://www.github.com/icarus-sim/icarus), which is well organized and thoroughly documented.